shmilgan/ohwr/doc/user_guide/wrs-user_guide.md

 [^flashlinux]: The flashing operation is only available for linux environment, and it is recommended to use debian's like distribution such as "Ubuntu"

+[^checkusb]: Please, make sure that the managment USB port (ttyACM0) is not used by another process such as minicom.

 Advanced configuration
 -----------------------